MicrochipTech/ml-samd21-iot-imu-data-logger/README.md

 | Buffer Overflow |	Yellow (DATA) and Red (ERROR) LED lit for 5 seconds	| Processing is not able to keep up with real-time; data buffer has been reset. |

 # Usage with the MPLAB Data Visualizer and Machine Learning Plugins
-This project can be used to generate firmware for streaming data to the [MPLAB Data Visualizer plugin](https://www.microchip.com/en-us/development-tools-tools-and-software/embedded-software-center/mplab-data-visualizer) by setting the `DATA_STREAMER_FORMAT` macro as described above.
+This project can be used to generate firmware for streaming data to the [MPLAB Data Visualizer plugin](https://www.microchip.com/en-us/development-tools-tools-and-software/embedded-software-center/mplab-data-visualizer) by setting the `DATA_STREAMER_FORMAT` macro to `DATA_STREAMER_FORMAT_MDV` as described above.
 Once the firmware is flashed, follow the steps below to set up Data Visualizer.

 1. Connect the SAMD21 board to your computer, open up MPLAB X, and open the Data Visualizer plugin.
 2. Click the *Load Workspace* button as highlighted in the image below.
 Select one of the workspace files included in this repository - located under the `mplab-dv-workspaces` folder - whose name most closely describes your sensor configuration; you can always modify the configuration once it is loaded if needed.